elyrepaircafe/elyrepaircafe.org.uk/src/content/homepage/index.md

   buttons:
     - label: "Book an item for repair"
       link: "/book/"
-    - label: "Volunteer as a repairer or organiser"
-      link: "/volunteer/"

 # feature
 feature:
   title: What does a Repair Cafe do?
   features:
     - name: Reduces waste
       icon: /images/reduction.png
       content: Fixing a broken or worn out item saves money and resources, and reduces CO² emissions.
     - name: Shares skills
       icon: /images/soft-skills.png
       content: You'll get the opportunity to learn how to diagnose and repair things, giving you confidence to work on your own items.
     - name: Connects people
       icon: /images/handshake.png
       content: Repair Cafes bring together all kinds of people from the local community in a positive environment.

 # services
 services: []

 # workflow
 workflow:
   title: "Experience the best workflow with us"
   image: "/images/banner.png"
   description: ""